This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 Yeah, these brownies are what you’re looking for.
-They cook in 6-inch springform pan form pan that fits right in your instant pot’s inner pot.
+They cook in a 6-inch springform pan form pan that fits right in your instant pot’s inner pot.
 Fudgy dense and delicious.

-Keep Your House Cool
+Keep Your House Cool bake in the instant pot

 Do you know those